-The syllabus was approved by the Educational Committee of the Stockholm Business School, Stockholm University, 2018-04-16, last revision conducted 2019-01-21.
+The syllabus was approved by the Educational Committee of the Stockholm Business School, Stockholm University, 2018-04-16, and revised 2019-01-21.
+The last revision was approved by the Head of Department at Stockholm Business School, Stockholm University 2020-12-14.